 This highland area is not in the book.

 Rick Baugher has noted that “the extreme southeast corner of the Gem State feels like Idaho in name only as its terrain is different than the surrounding country.
 The Bear Lake Plateau rises east of the magical mountain lake.
-High point is Pine Spring Ridge el 7878′, prominence 1128′.
-Upon reaching the desolate heights of the plateau the hub-bub of the lake is far behind.
+The high point is Pine Spring Ridge (7,878 feet elevation; 1,128 feet of prominence).
+Upon reaching the desolate heights of the plateau, the hub-bub of the lake is far behind.
 Here one is easily reminded of the windswept high plains of Wyoming.”
-USGS Pegram